apache/horaedb-docs/docs/src/en/sdk/rust.md

 ## Sql query

-Query data with sql is supported.
+We support to query data with sql.

-- Define related tables and sql in `read request`:
+- Define related tables and sql in `sql query request`:

 ```rust
 let req = SqlQueryRequest {